College of Undergraduate Studies Tuition

 Once submitted, the enrollment deposit will be applied as a payment toward your account balance.
 Please note that deposits are non-refundable.

-Once submitted, the room reservation deposit will allow you to be assigned a room.
+Once submitted, the housing deposit will allow you to be assigned a room.
 The deposit is not applied as a payment toward your student account balance but is held until you graduate or withdraw.
-The room reservation deposit, less any outstanding financial obligations including room damages, will be released to your student account within the month following commencement.
-In case of withdrawal, this deposit, less any outstanding financial obligations, will be released to your student account if official notice of withdrawal is filed by June 15th in the office of the dean of the College of Undergraduate Studies.
+The housing deposit, less any outstanding financial obligations will be applied to your student account within the month following commencement.
+In case of withdrawal, this deposit, less any outstanding financial obligation will be applied to your student account if official notice of withdrawal is filed June 1st for fall and December 1st for spring.
+New students who cancel residency prior to June 1st for the fall and December 1st for spring, this deposit, less any outstanding financial obligation be applied to your student account.
+Withdrawal and cancel notices must be submitted to the Residence Life and Housing Director according the timeline, above, otherwise deposit if forfeited.

 Student Financial Responsibility Agreement